bonitasoft/bonita-doc/md/rest-api-extensions.md

 You can download the [REST API extension described in the tutorial above](https://github.com/Bonitasoft-Community/rest-api-user-information) or check [data source REST API extension](http://community.bonitasoft.com/project/data-source-rest-api-extension) as a reference.

+## BDM and Performance matters

+Be aware that a poor implementation of a custom REST API accessing BDM objects can lead to poor performance results.
+See the [best practice](bdm-in-rest-api.md) on this matter.

 ## Troubleshooting

 * I get the following stacktrace when using Java 8 Date types (LocalDate, LocalDateTime...) in my Rest API Extension